PrashantTamang12/dungeon-escape-tale-told-in-stone/Installation.md

 ---

-## 📁 Frameworks Already Included in This Repo
+## 📁 Other Content Included in This Repo

-Some third-party systems were small enough (or integrated deeply enough into gameplay) to keep versioned directly in this repo — no separate download needed:
+A few additional folders are versioned in this repo alongside `MyStuff/`:

-- `Content/ContainerInventory/` — inventory framework, extended for item/lock interactions
+- `Content/menuGameSystemPro/` — main menu / pause / save-load UI framework, **actively used** by the shipping game
-- `Content/DayNightCycle/` — day/night cycle system
+- `Content/ContainerInventory/` — inventory framework explored during development; **not used** in the final game, kept for reference only
-- `Content/menuGameSystemPro/` — main menu / pause / save-load UI framework
+- `Content/DayNightCycle/` — day/night cycle system explored during development; **not used** in the final game, kept for reference only

 These will pull down automatically with `git clone` (via Git LFS) — no manual setup required.
+The unused folders don't affect gameplay and can be safely ignored or deleted from a local checkout if you want a leaner working copy.

 ---